-- Before appointing or endorsing a new Director, the Board must conclude that such person's other time commitments will not interfere with effective service as a Director of the Company. - ii.
-Before accepting a position on another board, a Director must notify the Nominating & Governance Committee, which will consider whether the acceptance of that position would compromise the Director's ability to perform in accordance with his or her responsibilities as a Director of the Company. - iii.
-The CEO and other members of senior management must obtain the approval of the Nominating & Governance Committee, and then the full Board, before accepting outside board memberships, and the Board generally discourages more than one or two other corporate board memberships, as well as charitable board memberships that would be likely to interfere with obligations to the Company.
+- i.
+Before appointing or endorsing a new Director, the Board must conclude that such person's other time commitments will not interfere with effective service as a Director of the Company. - ii.
+Before accepting a position on another board, a Director must notify the Nominating & Governance Committee, which will consider whether the acceptance of that position would compromise the Director's ability to perform in accordance with his or her responsibilities as a Director of the Company.

+iii.
+The CEO and other members of senior management must comply with the Company's Requirements for Outside Board Service and obtain the approval of the Nominating & Governance Committee, and then the full Board, before accepting outside board memberships, and the Board generally discourages more than one or two other corporate board memberships, as well as charitable board memberships that would be likely to interfere with obligations to the Company.

 The Company's view is that the appropriate number of directorships varies depending upon each individual's personal situation, the demands of the various boards, and other circumstances.
 Therefore, the Board evaluates these matters and establishes limits as appropriate on a case-by-case basis for each individual Director or candidate.
-Generally, Directors may not serve on the boards of more than five other public companies in addition to the Company's Board; a lower limit may be appropriate under some circumstances.
-Directors who are serving as chief executives of public companies may not serve on the boards of more than two other public companies in addition to the Company's board.
-Members of the Audit Committee may not serve on the audit committees of more than two other public companies.
+Generally, absent approval from the Nominating and Governance Committee, (i) Directors may not serve on the boards of more than three other public companies in addition to the Company's Board; (ii) Directors who are serving as named executive officers of public companies may not serve on the boards of more than one other public company in addition to the Company's Board; and (iii) Members of the Audit Committee may not serve on the audit committees of more than two other public companies.